|

 order, hypothesis, point, and rhetorical flourish in their prose?

-A theologian hired to defend the Royal Society's
+particular, old contends with new.
+Sprat was a theologian hired to defend the Royal Society's

-at his most ornately rhetorical when denouncing ornate rhetoric.
+message.
+His words are most ornately rhetorical when denouncing ornate rhetoric.
 His

 scornful rejections of “this vicious abundance of phrase, this trick of